 Surgical methods such as vasectomy and tubectomy

-1. Calendar method : There are many natural methods, one of which is the calendar method.It is relatively safe and easy.
-Calender method is nothing to do with the insertion of devices or medicines as they work on the principle of blocking the the contact between the sperm and ovum on the day of ovulation.
-It is a mathematical formula by calculating the approximate date of ovulation of a women, therefore, it is important to understand the phases of menstruation before using this method.
-The menstrual cycle is divided into 4 secretory phase, proliferative phase, ovulation phase and the regeneration phase , out of which, ovulation is the critical period responsible for fertilization.
-Therefore, in a calendar method, the couple should be advised to avoid intercourse during the ovulation period.
-According to the calendar method, the safest period for intercourse is the 1st 7 days and the last 7 days of the menstrual cycle leaving behind the 14 days at the middle of the calendar.
+Natural methods doesn't necessarily demand the chemical or injectable intervention into the women`s body hence, it is relatively safe and easy.
+Calendar method is one of the commonly used natural methods that work by blocking the contact between the sperm and ovum at the time of ovulation.
+It is more of a mathematical phenomenon than anything else.
+To prevent fertilization, a safe period is calculated.
+It is estimated by keeping in mind of the approximate date of ovulation in women.
+The cycle of menstruation is divided into 4 different phases: secretory phase, proliferative phase, ovulation phase and the regeneration phases.
+Ovulation is the critical period responsible for fertilization.
+According to the calendar method, the couple are advised to avoid intercourse during the ovulation period.
+To be precise, the safest period for intercourse is the 1st 7 days and the last 7 days of the menstrual cycle leaving behind the 14 days at the middle of the calendar.

-Coitus interruptus or withdrawal method:
+Coitus interruptus or withdrawal method

-In this method, the penile end is withdrawn just before the ejaculation of sperms.
-By doing this , it prevent the entry of sperms inside women’s reproductive system.
-Ejaculation is the release of semen from the male reproductive system.
-However, it is not a completely reliable method as the pre-ejaculatory fluid may contain some sperms which can enter the female`s system before withdrawing the penis.
+In this method, the penile end is withdrawn from the women`s vagina just before the ejaculation of sperms as it helps to prevent the entry of sperms inside women’s reproductive system.
+However, it is not a completely reliable method as the pre-ejaculatory fluid( before the final release of sperms) may contain some sperms which can enter the female`s system before withdrawing the penis.

 Cervical diaphragms, caps and sponges

 Intra-Uterine Devices (IUDs)

 Irregular bleeding from the vagina

 Absence of menstruation( amenorrhea).

-Types of IUDs
+Types of IUDs:

-These are decided based upon whether the couple wants children in the future or not as they are irreversible in nature.
-In other words, once they are done, they cannot be removed in the future.
-Surgical intervention on the fallopian tubes (females) or vasadeference (in males) can permanently block the gamete transport and implantation thereby preventing conception.
-There are 2 types of permanent sterilization; vasectomy for males and the tubectomy for females.
-Vasectomy is the removal of a small part of the vas deferens through a small incision along the scrotum.
+They are also called surgical methods or sterilization methods.
+The selection of appropriate permanent method is based upon whether the couple wants children in the future or not .
+This is because, unlike temporory methods, permanent methods are irreversible.There are 2 methods under this category: vasectomy and tubectomy.
+Vasectomy is the surgical intervention on the fallopian tubes (females) or vasadeference (in males) that can permanently block the gamete transportation and implantation into the female reproductive system.
 Tubectomy is the removal of a small part of the fallopian tube and then ligating (stitching the ends) through a small incision on the abdomen.
-These techniques are highly effective but careful decision must be taken as the future chances of childbearing is completely lost.
+These techniques are highly effective and does not require long-term follow-up.